Karen J Williams, MA, MSc, MBACP, UKCP Reg

 MA Jungian and Post-Jungian Studies, University of Essex, 2016.

-Currently reading for MSc Psychological Trauma, University of Chester.
+Currently reading for MSc Psychology, University of Leicester.

-In addition, Karen participates in short CPD courses periodically throughout the year.
+In addition, Karen attends professional conferences and participates in short CPD courses regularly throughout the year.

 Karen has wide experience in both short and long-term work with adult clients.
 She has worked for a number of agencies in and around London including over two years of voluntary counselling work with NHS patients in the IAPT service at a GP surgery.
-She continues to consult with private clients in London and Glastonbury.
+She continues to consult with private clients in London.

-Specialises in Working with Stress, Crisis and Psychological Trauma
+Specialises in Working with Depression, Anxiety, and Psychological Trauma

-Karen’s special interests are depression and anxiety, somatisation and medically unexplained symptoms (MUS), relationship issues, crisis intervention, and the many manifestations of stress and psychological trauma.
-In particular, she has wide experience of working with the kind of complex trauma that can result from abuse in childhood or adulthood.
+Karen’s special interests are the many manifestations of psychological trauma.
+These include, but are not limited to, depression, anxiety, PTSD and Complex PTSD (whether or not you have a formal diagnosis), borderline personality disorder, bipolar disorder, somatisation and medically unexplained symptoms (MUS), relationship issues, crisis intervention.
+In particular, she has wide experience of working with the kind of complex trauma that can result from abuse and/or neglect in childhood or adulthood.
 Karen also works one-to-one and with groups to facilitate self-development and personal growth from a transpersonal perspective.

 Accredited register membership